ajkavanagh/vimwiki-publishing-system/docs/01-TODO.md

 ## Still to be done

+[x] Re-do the static dir options so that we can have multiple ones; separate
+    out the theme's static dir into a `theme-dir` option that will replace the `templates-dir` option.
 [ ] Find some way to cache the word count of a document so that it doesn't get
     recalculated all the time (performance)
 [ ] Document how to make it all work.